Afghans who helped the US now fear being left behind

 5 of15 In this Friday, April 30, 2021, photo former Afghan interpreters hold placards during a protest against the U.S. government and NATO in Kabul, Afghanistan.
 Mariam Zuhaib/AP Show More Show Less 6 of15

-10 of15 In this Friday, April 30, 2021, photo Mohammad Shoaib Walizada, 31, a former Afghan interpreter for the U.S. speaks during an interview to The Associated Press after a protest against the U.S. government and NATO in Kabul, Afghanistan.
+10 of15 In this Friday, April 30, 2021, photo Ayazudin Hilal, 40, a former Afghan interpreter for the U.S. hold his medal during an interview to The Associated Press after a protest against the U.S. government and NATO in Kabul, Afghanistan.
 Mariam Zuhaib/AP Show More Show Less

 13 of15 In this Friday, April 30, 2021, photo former Afghan interpreters gather during a protest against the U.S. government and NATO in Kabul, Afghanistan.
 Mariam Zuhaib/AP Show More Show Less

-14 of15 In this Friday, April 30, 2021, photo former Afghan interpreters hold banners during a protest against the U.S. government and NATO in Kabul, Afghanistan.
+14 of15 In this Friday, April 30, 2021, photo former Afghan interpreters hold placards during a protest against the U.S. government and NATO in Kabul, Afghanistan.
 Mariam Zuhaib/AP Show More Show Less

 15 of15